 I think I overslept.
-As I opened my eyes to look at the clock, it was 8 am.
+As I opened my eyes to look at the clock, I was shocked to see the time; it was 8 am.
 I felt tired; the cool breeze from the window on my side of the bed snuck in my warm fluffy blanket and effortlessly made it uncomfortable for me to sleep.
 I had left a tiny bit opened, thinking it might get hot at night.
 I washed my face and walked downstairs, rushing to the kitchen, scrolling my phone at the same time; I was late to make breakfast and school lunches.
 A piece of news published caught my attention, Ontario will go under four weeks lockdown from Friday at 12:01 am.
 It's April 1, and we had anticipated it.
 Schools might not open following the Easter Holidays.

 We recently celebrated the first anniversary of this deadly omnipresent virus which has affected our entire being since last year.
 I can't imagine writing Omnipresent other than God, but Covid-19 is everywhere, isn't it?.
 Small businesses are dying and finding it extremely hard to cope up with the mental stress.
-Employees have extra pressure and work for lower salaries or no salaries.
+Employees have extra pressure and are working for lower salaries or no salaries.
 At least, they have a job.
 But for how long?
 People are struggling to pay bills and suffering from anxiety.
 Seniors are waiting for surgeries; auto-immune patients are struggling to find appointments.

 We're running on a hamster wheel; even after one year, we are where we had started.
 I'm one of those who always looks at the positive side, but do we even know how long this drama will go on?
 Virtual learning and business meetings might be a new norm, but we all want normalcy to return; I want to invite my friends and family and visit them.
 I no longer want to celebrate festivals alone; I want everybody else to join just like we did before.
 I want to take my son for Easter Egg Run and visit the barns.
 I want to travel to the cottage and camp at the lakeshore.
 I want to travel across the seas.
 I want to attend business meetings and events.